-Reverse osmosis (RO) water treatment system for reusing water

-MAINLAND CHINA

-\1

-Chenfeng Group Co., Ltd.
+MAINLAND CHINA Chenfeng Group Co., Ltd.

-Cooperating on Future Plans to Grow Together We started working with UNIQLO in 1992, 30 years ago.
-The relationship started in my father's day and he always tells me that we will never find a more reliable partner.
-I think the company's values, which treasure long-term partnerships, help to generate sustainability.
-We want to grow together with UNIQLO, and to do so we have introduced various training and sustainability programs.
-We repeatedly discuss UNIQLO's GHG targets and are determined to reduce GHG emissions by 30% by 2030 and achieve carbon neutrality by 2050.
-We have completed a fabric factory that was certified as our first carbon-zero pilot factory.
-We interact with UNIQLO's Sustainability Department as part of our daily work, constantly sharing details of our progress and holding discussions of future plans as they arise.
+Cooperating on Future Plans to Grow Together

+We started working with UNIQLO in 1992, 30 years ago.
+The relationship started in my father's day and he always grow together with UNIQLO, and to do so we have introduced various training and sustainability programs.
+We repeatedly discuss UNIQLO's GHG targets and are achieve carbon neutrality by 2050.
+We have completed a factory.
+We interact with UNIQLO's Sustainability details of our progress and holding discussions of future

+BANGLADESH